TheMysteriousStranger90/LogAnalyzerForWindows/README.md

 ![Screenshot of the application](Screenshots/Screen1.png)

-AzioEventLog Analyzer is a monitoring and analysis tool with real-time tracking, database storage, advanced filtering capabilities, and interactive dashboard visualization.
+AzioEventLog Analyzer is a monitoring and analysis tool for Windows Event Logs with real-time tracking, database storage, advanced filtering capabilities, and interactive dashboard visualization.

 ## Features